-Katarzyna Jerzak, MD, MSc
+Katarzyna Jerzak, MD, MSc, FRCPC

 Dr. Jerzak completed medical school and internal medicine residency training at McMaster University.
 Then, she pursued medical oncology sub-specialty training at the University of Toronto (2013–2015), where she was the co-Chief Medical Resident and the recipient of the 2015 Don Sutherland Award of Excellence.
 Dr. Jerzak completed medical oncology fellowship training at the Sunnybrook Odette Cancer Center and an MSc degree in Clinical Epidemiology at the University of Toronto.
 She received the Canadian Association of Medical Oncologists fellowship award in 2015, a Canadian Institutes of Health Research Canada (CIHR) Graduate Scholarship-Master's Program Award, among other awards and grants.
 Dr. Jerzak is currently a Medical Oncologist and Clinician Investigator at the Sunnybrook Odette Cancer Center and an Assistant Professor, Department of Medicine, University of Toronto with a clinical focus on breast and gynecologic cancers.
 She has a research interest in breast cancer brain metastases and clinical trials.